-10. Will Forsyth Tech accept TEAS scores taken at another school?
+10) Will Forsyth Tech accept TEAS scores taken at another school?

-Yes, if you choose to take it elsewhere, you must take the most recent TEAS version and have a copy of your score report showing all four sections scores with the total score submitted to the Admissions Office prior to submitting your MAR application.
+Yes, if you choose to take it elsewhere, you must take the most recent TEAS version and have a copy of your score report showing all four sections scores with the total score submitted to MAR@forsythtech.edu prior to submitting your MAR application.